-Medication Policy No medication can be administered to a student without the written authorization from the parent and physician.
-Dr. Frank, our School Physician, has authrized the administration of acetaminophen (Tylenol), ibuprofen (Motrin/Advil), Ketotifen Opthalmic drops (Zadiator) and Tums by the school nurse.
-Parent permission is rquired before a student can receive Tylenol, Advil, Zadiator or Tums.
+No medication can be administered to a student without the written authorization from the parent and physician.
+Dr. Frank, our School Physician, has authorized the administration of acetaminophen (Tylenol) and ibuprofen (Motrin/Advil) by the school nurse.
+Parent permission is required before a student can receive Tylenol or Advil.
 A permission form is sent home the first day of school to be signed and returned to the school nurse with your written permission.
 You will be contacted by phone if the school nurse determines your child requires one of these medications during the school day.

 Medication must be brought into school by a parent and must be labeled with the student's name and be in the original container.